nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS:**

 1. TechTrack is running (UC1).
-2. User enters the “delete {job ID}” to delete the roles.
+2. User enters the “delete {role ID}” to delete the roles.
 3. UI will respond with the selected roles being deleted.<br>
 Use case ends.